jessicaengel451/ArduinoNanoCircuit-UnpluggedLab/README.md

 1. **Run the Activities**:

    - Refer to the wiring diagrams and connect your components to the breadboard and Arduino Nano as described in the activities.
-   - Once the code is uploaded you can start to build and play with the circuits.
+   - Once the code is uploaded, you can start to build and play with the circuits.
+   - Try to have 1 Arduino Nano for each student.
+With 2 students at each Arduino, there was less student engagement.
+   - Print the [Handout](handout.pdf) and allow students to go at their own pace.

 ## Conclusion